b-lukaszuk/nim_luzne_zadanka/book1/README.md

 # Description

-Selected bits/tasks from ["Nim-basics"](https://narimiran.github.io/nim-basics/) by Nair Miran and contributors.
+Selected bits/tasks from ["Nim Basics"](https://narimiran.github.io/nim-basics/) by Nair Miran and contributors.

 Written at a whim, maybe slightly modified, used for educational purposes.